 - When specifying securement for a partial roof replacement, mechanical fastening, when practicable, is the recommended method for securing new materials to an existing roof system.
 All other methods of securement must be designed and specified by the Design Authority.

-- Securement of water-shedding assemblies shall be made in accordance with the requirements set out elsewhere in this Manual.
+- Securement of Water-shedding Systems shall be made in accordance with the requirements set out elsewhere in this Manual.

 See Figure 3.3 for an illustration of this process.

-See also 1.4.2 Replacement Roofing, 3.3.3 Partial Roof Replacements and 14 THE ROOF as a PLATFORM: Coverings, Living Spaces and Structures.
+See also 1.4.2 Replacement Roofing, 3.3.3 Partial Roof Replacements and Part 14 THE ROOF as a PLATFORM.

-NOTE: the reader must consult the Design and Application requirements in 12.1 Protected and Modified Protected Membrane Roof Assemblies, together with requirements in 14 THE ROOF as a PLATFORM (with respect to Vegetated Roof Systems).
+NOTE: the reader must consult the Design and Application requirements in 12.1 Protected and Modified Protected Membrane Roof Systems, together with requirements in Part 14 THE ROOF as a PLATFORM (with respect to Vegetated Roof Systems).

 - VRSs that are not modular, and VRSs on buildings that do not conform to the parameter of the Wind-VRA calculator, must be engineered to resist Specified Wind Loads.

-- Roof assemblies designed as PMRAs or MPMRAs that utilize gravel ballast must be designed for adequate securement by
+- Ballasted loose-laid membrane roof systems, and systems designed as PMRAs or MPMRAs that utilize gravel ballast, must be designed for adequate securement by

 - calculating the Specified Wind Loads for the roof assembly.